ionelmc/python-manhole/README.rst

     :target: https://pypi.python.org/pypi/manhole

-Manhole is a python daemon thread that will accept unix domain socket connections and present the stacktraces for all threads and an interactive prompt.
+Manhole is in-process service that will accept unix domain socket connections and present the stacktraces for all threads and an interactive prompt.
+It can either work as a python daemon thread waiting for connections at all times *or* a signal handler (stopping your application and waiting for a connection).

 Access to the socket is restricted to the application's effective user id or root.

 This is just like Twisted's `manhole <http://twistedmatrix.com/documents/current/api/twisted.manhole.html>`__.
-    It's simpler (no dependencies) and it only runs on Unix domain sockets (in contrast to Twisted's manhole which can run on telnet or ssh).
+It's simpler (no dependencies), it only runs on Unix domain sockets (in contrast to Twisted's manhole which can run on telnet or ssh) and it integrates well with various types of applications.

 Usage
 =====